top of page

 But, for the sake of this recipe, we will simply concentrate on the ingredients and the how-to of making your very own pickles from scratch.

-This recipe can be used on other kinds of vegetables too, but my favorite is to use lebanese cucumbers.
+This recipe can be used on other kinds of vegetables too, but my favorite is to use persian or lebanese cucumbers.
 They make for the perfect size of pickle and have a crunch that can't be beat!

-Begin by boiling your water in a small saucepan on the stove.
+• Boil water in a small saucepan on the stove.
 Once your water is boiling, remove it from the heat and stir in the sugar until it has desolved.
 Add in the vinegar and stir again.

 This is where your patience has to come into play.